MOTUS PRIVACY NOTICE

 No Discrimination: You will not be subject to discrimination for exercising any of your privacy rights.

-Exercising Your Rights: To exercise any applicable access, data portability, and deletion rights, please submit a verifiable consumer request by: sending an email to [email protected], calling toll-free +1 (888) 801-6714, or sending mail to Motus, LLC, Two Financial Center, 60 South Street, Boston, MA 02111.
+Exercising Your Rights: To exercise any applicable access, data portability, and deletion rights, please submit a verifiable consumer request by: sending an email to [email protected], calling toll-free +1 (888) 801-6714, or sending mail to Motus, LLC, 1 Beacon Street, Floor 15, Boston, MA 02108.

 Only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.
 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must: